SBA Paycheck Protection Program Loan

 - All payments are deferred for 6 months

-- The loan can be used for payroll, interest on mortgage, rent and utilities
+- The loan can be used for payroll, interest on a mortgage, rent, and utilities

 - Loan amount up to $10 million